Input / Output (IO)

 in my -> myQueue descr="Don't need to specify '.csv' explicitly"

-input your.csv -> yourQueue name=ReadYour descr="Read in your input CSV file."
+input your.csv -> yourQueue name=ReadYour descr="Read in your input CSV file." label="read your.csv"

 in mySchema.myTable -> queue7